ziyiwang/MatrixManipulationInTexture/README.md

 A quick example on Matrix manipulation inside RGBA encoded textures in WEBGL

-this example shows how matrix can be encoded in RGBA channels and used for calculations in Fragment channel
+this example shows how matrix can be encoded in RGBA channels and used for calculations in Fragment shader

 the first Canvas is the input texture